Emily Dickinson Lexicon

 least, adv. [see least, adj.]

-- In the smallest or lowest degree.
+- In the smallest amount; according to the lowest degree.

 - Phrase.
-“At Least”, adverbial phrase.
-If nothing else; with regard to minimal expectations.
+“At Least”: [adverbial phrase] if nothing else; with regard to minimal expectations.

 least, n. [see least, adj.]